 The towns of Chamonix and Morzine are top mountain destinations for summer activities with plenty of alpine walking and hiking trails to discover that suit all ages and abilities.
 If you are traveling from the United Kingdom by car, Chamonix and Morzine are both approximately 12 hour drive from the port city of Calais, France.

 We have spent summer holidays in Chamonix and Morzine hiking with our kids over the past few years.
 Read on for over 10 kid-friendly hikes in the French Alps that range from easy, relatively flat treks to moderate hikes with some steep climbs.

 Family Hikes in Chamonix

-During two summer holidays in the Chamonix valley, we have hiked with our kids in Chamonix, Les Houches, Vallorcine, Sallanches and even across the border, in Trient, Switzerland (40 minutes drive from Chamonix).
-You can read more tips about planning a summer holiday in the area in my Visiting Chamonix in the Summer post.
-In this list, I’ll share our top family hikes in the Chamonix valley.
+During summer holidays in the Chamonix valley, we have gone on family hikes in Chamonix, Les Houches, Vallorcine, Sallanches and even across the border, in Trient, Switzerland (40 minutes drive from Chamonix).

 Cascade de Bérard, Vallorcine